fgit-24/PP5-Django-Restframework-API/README.md

   Adds Cross-Origin Resource Sharing headers to allow requests to a Django application from other origins.

-- django-taggit

-  Used for adding tags to posts in this project, enhancing the searchability of content.

 ### Database Used

 For this project, I employed a PostgreSQL database via [Elephant SQL](https://www.elephantsql.com/).

-### Image Storage

-I utilized [Cloudinary](https://cloudinary.com/) for image storage.

 ### Deployment Service